Uganda Health Care Now On Your Phone: Allafrica.com

 Uganda health care now on your phone today, it’s possible for somebody to use their mobile phone to shop online, send money to a colleague or get directions to a new restaurant.

 According to a report by Business Monitor International, mobile phone penetration in Uganda will exceed 90 percent of the population, by the end of this year.

-Such figures have presented an enormous opportunity for many people who have utilised the mobile phone as a platform to create business opportunities.
-The Medical Concierge Group (TMCG) is one of them.
-The partnership comprising doctors and entrepreneurs recently launched Uganda’s first ever 24/7 health call centre.
+Such figures have presented an enormous opportunity for many people who have utilized the mobile phone as a platform to create business opportunities.

-The centre is a platform where any one who needs medical help and owns a mobile phone, can access a trained and licensed doctor, pharmacist, ambulance services and clinic references by just calling 0417747000 at a regular fee, any time.
-According to Dr Davis Musinguzi, a director of TMCG, the health call centre will make health care accessible and available through phone calls, SMS and video chat.
+The center is a platform where anyone who needs medical help and owns a mobile phone, can access a trained and licensed doctor, pharmacist, ambulance services, and clinic references by just calling 0417747000 at a regular fee, any time.

-“The bulk of Uganda’s disease burden is a result of preventable diseases resulting from lack of information and education, thus an innovative solution like this call centre will do a lot to help many Ugandans have access to health care, information and education.”
+“The bulk of Uganda’s disease burden is a result of preventable diseases resulting from lack of information and education, thus an innovative solution like this call center will do a lot to help many Ugandans have access to health care, information, and education.”

 He said the ministry was promoting e-Health to ensure that government and its partners obtain value in innovations in this digital age.

 Dr. Musinguzi said the health call center model worked well in places such as Europe and even next door, in Kenya and he was confident that it would succeed in Uganda.